 - free training for frontline staff and volunteers to help them spot people at risk and tell them about the help that’s available

 - a free Warm Home Check service available all year round for the most vulnerable people in East Sussex.
-So far the scheme has helped hundreds across the county to access the help and advice they need to reduce their energy bills and make heating more affordable.
+The service has helped thousands of households across the county to access the help and advice they need to reduce their energy bills and make heating more affordable.